 Related: Mosquito Breeding

-Life Cycle Stages
+The 4 Mosquito Life Cycle Stages

-Adult – After the pupal stage is complete, an adult mosquito will emerge.
+- Adult – After the pupal stage is complete, an adult mosquito will emerge.
 Typically, the insect will rest on the water's surface until its legs and wings are strong enough to support it.

 Generally speaking, the complete metamorphosis that mosquitoes go through can range from four days to one month.

 Knowing their preferred breeding grounds, and removing them, can help homeowners stave off infestations in their yards.

-Removing sources of standing water, such as old tires and buckets, can help reduce the chances of mosquitoes laying eggs near your home.
+- Removing sources of standing water, such as old tires and buckets, can help reduce the chances of mosquitoes laying eggs near your home.

-Additional tips for mosquito prevention include cleaning your gutters regularly, practicing proper pool maintenance, sealing gaps around doors and windows, and replacing outdoor lighting with “bug lights."
+- Additional tips for mosquito prevention include cleaning your gutters regularly, practicing proper pool maintenance, sealing gaps around doors and windows, and replacing outdoor lighting with “bug lights."

-Learn about the mosquito service at Terminix® and how it can help you and your family enjoy being outdoors in your yard.
+Learn about the mosquito service at Terminix® and how it can help you and your family enjoy more time in your yard.